reiryuki/Dolby-Atmos-Moto-G52-Magisk-Module/README.md

 # Dolby Atmos Moto G52 Magisk Module

 ## DISCLAIMER
-- Dolby apps and blobs are owned by Dolby™.
+- Motorola & Dolby apps and blobs are owned by Motorola™ & Dolby™.
-- The MIT license specified here is for the Magisk Module, not for Dolby apps and blobs.
+- The MIT license specified here is for the Magisk Module, not for Motorola & Dolby apps and blobs.

 ## Descriptions
 - Equalizer soundfx ported from Motorola Moto G52 (rhode) and integrated as a Magisk Module for all supported and rooted devices with Magisk